lino-framework/book/docs/dev/models.rst

 Lino applications fully use Django's ORM.
 In Django, every *database table* is described by a subclass of :class:`Model`.
-Every row of the table is an *instance* of its corresponding :class:`Model` class.
+Every row of the table is an *instance* of that :class:`Model` class.
 The models of an application are defined in a file named :xfile:`models.py`.

+Here is the
+:xfile:`models.py` file
-In this tutorial we are going to use the :mod:`lino_book.projects.tables` demo application.
+we are going to use
+in this tutorial:

+.. literalinclude:: ../../lino_book/projects/tables/models.py

+This file is defined in the :mod:`lino_book.projects.tables` demo project.

+.. doctest init:

     >>> from lino import startup
     >>> startup('lino_book.projects.tables.settings')
     >>> from lino.api.doctest import *

-Here is the :xfile:`models.py` file of that application:

-.. literalinclude:: ../../lino_book/projects/tables/models.py

 .. initialize the database:

     >>> from atelier.sheller import Sheller
     >>> shell = Sheller(settings.SITE.project_dir)
     >>> shell('python manage.py prep --noinput')